nasa-jpl/explorer-1/CONTRIBUTING.md

 #### Rebuilding assets

-When making changes to a component's CSS or JS, you must run `npm run build` to see those changes reflected in Storybook.
+When making changes to an HTML component's CSS or JS, you must run `make html-build` to see those changes reflected in Storybook.

 ### SCSS